oasysgames/oasys-docs/docs/architecture/1-overview/1-oasys-architecture/1-3-flexible-token-design.md

 # Flexible Token Design

-You can look with [Whitepaper](/docs/whitepaper/solution/ft-nft-design).
+You can look with [Whitepaper](/docs/whitepaper/solution/ft-nft-design) for flexible token design.